 - the tissues that surround the brain.

 Headaches can occur when there is pressure, spasm, tension, swelling, or irritation in these structures.
-The incidence of mild headaches is widespread among people who have a headache disorder.
+The incidence of mild headaches is widespread among people who have some kind of disorder.
 Each person has his own different pattern.

-A primary headache is a spontaneous disease that occurs immediately due to overactivity or problems in the pain-sensing structures in the head.
-This includes blood vessels, muscles, nerves in the head and neck.
-Primary headaches are caused by changes in chemical activity in the brain.
+It is a spontaneous disease that occurs immediately due to overactivity or problems in the pain-sensing structures in the head.
+This includes blood vessels, muscles, and nerves in the head and neck.
+They are caused by changes in chemical activity in the brain.

 These are the factors that cause secondary headaches –